-There are times when school must be dismissed on very short notice due to emergencies such as ice or snow, etc. In case of a school closing, we will send a text-alert on the Indian alert message system and make an announcement on the following radio and T.V. stations:
+There are times when school will need to cancel on very short notice due to emergencies such as ice or snow, etc. In case of a school closing, we will send a text-alert on the school message system and make an announcement on the following radio and T.V. stations:

 KLIK - Radio KCLR - Radio KREL - Radio

 KWOS - Radio KBMX - Radio KTXY - Radio

 KRCG - 13 T.V.
 KJMO - Radio KATI - Radio

-KOMII = 8 T V
+TION OF THE